roualdes/testbank/README.md

     # eg R => list(), Python => dict() or {}
 }
 ```

+The order of the following elements of an exercise's output schema is not important.

+- `id` string.
+A string of 4 characters, [0-9a-zA-Z]{4}, that uniquely
+  identifies each exercise.
+TestBank will generate these autmatically
+  upon insertion of an exercise into its database.
+- `seed` int.
+A seed for the (pseudo) random number generation which is
+  constrained to be in `[1, min(R int, or Numpy np.uint32)] = [1, 2147483647]`.
+If no seed is specified with each request for an
+  exercise (or its solution), TestBank will randomly chose a seed.
+  While the `seed` key is required, the value does not necessarily have
+  to exist.
+TODO choose and establish a reasonable default.
+- `context` string.
+A string the sets up the exercises context.
+If no
+  follow up questions are involved in an exercise, the `context` can
+  contain the question/prompt.
+TODO choose and establish a reasonable default.
+- `questions` array of strings.
+The `questions` array holds parts,
+  say A, B, C, D, and E, of an exercise as strings.
+While the
+  `questions` key is required, the value is an optional.
+TODO choose
+  and establish a reasonable default.
+- `random` associative array.
+The `random` object holds named
+  elements of the randomly generated components of an exercise.
+While
+  the `random` key is required, the value is an optional.
+TODO choose
+  and establish a reasonable default.

 If a solution is requested, the user will receive a JSON object with
 the following schema